danivoli5/entryTracker-cicd-workflow/README.md

 ---

 ## Key Features
+The application is a 3-tier architecture, orchestrated by Docker Compose, include:

+- Nginx: Acting as a reverse proxy to handle incoming requests.

+- Python: Flask server running as the application layer.
+- MySQL: Functioning as the database backend.

 ### 1. Build and Test
 - **Python Environment**: Installs Python 3.10 and application dependencies (`flask`, `pymysql`).